 There are unwanted house plants or growth on your roofing

-Some homeowners love the mould or moss growth on the roofing as it makes the home look a little dated but it could as well be an ominous sign that your roofing structure is rotting beneath.
-Moss, fungi and mould growth thrive where there is trapped moisture and where moisture is trapped in dead matter, there is likely to be some form of rot.
+Some homeowners love the mold or moss growth on the roofing as it makes the home look a little dated but it could as well be an ominous sign that your roofing structure is rotting beneath.
+Moss, fungi, and mold growth thrive where there is trapped moisture and where moisture is trapped in dead matter, there is likely to be some form of rot.
 Inspect the roof thoroughly for any underlying problems that might warrant roof repairs or replacement.
-If the mould or moss growth is localized over a small area, you can simply carry out repairs and roof restoration to get your roof in the best shape.
+If the mold or moss growth is localized over a small area, you can simply carry out repairs and roof restoration to get your roof in the best shape.
 However, if there is a patchwork of rot over a large surface area of the roof, then you will need to carry out a replacement.

 Curling Roof Shingles

 The curling of the roof shingles may be a sign that they are becoming weathered and you will soon begin experiencing a lot more problems such as roof leaks.
 The shingles can curl by cupping whereby they curl upwards or by clawing where the middle curls outwards while the edges remain flat.
 If the shingles are curling more aggressively, you may need to replace your roof in five to ten years.

 Generally, a few missing roof shingles should be easy to replace.
 However, this is not always practical.
 Finding a single or a few roof shingles that will match the old shingles is next to impossible.
 The color of the granules in the older shingles will have changed considerably after several years due to the weathering and even changes in manufacturing standards.
 You can’t keep on patching the shingles so if the damages are recurring, it might be better to replace the entire roof.